Jsparrow/jsparrow.github.io/docs/rules/use-equals-on-primitive-objects.md

 title: Use equals() on Primitive Objects
 description:
     This rule replaces the infix operators "==" and "!=" with equals() when used on primitive objects.
-tags: ["Rule", "Java 1.1", "Coding Conventions", "String Manipulation"]
+tags: ["Java 1.1", "Coding Conventions", "String Manipulation"]
 ---

 # Use equals() on Primitive Objects